Dragon’s Crown: High Fantasy Fisticuffs

 Despite these minor flaws, Dragon’s Crown is a true treat for anyone with even the slightest interest in the beat-’em-up genre.
 Exploring the game’s 9 stages is exciting, and the fast and frenetic combat moves without a hitch, both online and off.
 It’s a tremendous amount of fun venturing into the ruins of Hydeland, and fans of the genre will no doubt find pleasure in the game’s tongue-in-cheek nods to Golden Axe, such as the impish, sack-slinging thieves who steal your loot and the Shadow Over Mystara inspired boat sequence.
 Also, there’s a treat for fans of the Monty Python series that I simply refuse to spoil in this review.

-Dragon’s Crown is simply a must-play for any fans of the side scrolling brawlers of the golden days of the arcade and RPGs alike.
+Dragon’s Crown is simply a must-play for any fans of the side-scrolling brawlers of the golden days of the arcade and RPGs alike.
 Learning the game’s diverse cast of characters is incredibly fun, and the fast-paced combat and silky-smooth drop-in/drop-out cooperative play is an excellent addition to this exciting fantasy package.
-I have high hopes developer Vanillaware decides to carry on with this series, because Dragon’s Crown shines bright as the crown jewel of the fantasy beat-‘em-ups, well deserving of 4 out of 5 sticks.
+I have high hopes developer Vanillaware decides to carry on with this series, because Dragon’s Crown shines brightly as the crown jewel of the fantasy beat-’em-ups.